Whether it’s Christmas, Boxing Day (the 26th), or New Year’s Day, here are 10 of our best holiday brunch recipes.

-When planning a nice Christmas gathering, we may not think much about breakfast or brunch.
-And yet when the big day arrives, it’s so nice to wake up to something special.
+When planning a nice Christmas gathering, we may not think much about breakfast.
+And yet when the big day arrives, it’s so nice to wake up to something special—nourishing but not overwhelming.

 You can bake most of the recipes in Pyrex (heat-tempered glass) or ceramic dishes.
 Remove them from the refrigerator and let them sit at room temperature for about 20 to 30 minutes to reduce the possibility of breakage from the sudden change in temperature when you bake or reheat them.